The Ciudad Perdida Tour is often considered a must-see on the Caribbean coast.

 Yes, it usually rains in the afternoon and evening.

 The trek is less fun when there are 150 people in the camp.
 Avoid trekking between mid-December and mid-January and during Holy Week (Easter).

-Do you have to go through an agency?
+- Do you have to go with a local agency?